treblotnad/shipment-tracker/README.md

 Once a user is signed up and logged in, they can add and remove shipments and see all their statuses in an easy interface with collapsed cards.
 Expanding a card provides a detailed overview of the shipment type, dates, checkpoints, and a real-time map of the checkpoints and route.

-For power users who have track many shipments, there are also options to sort and paginate by varying numbers of shipments per page.
+For power users who track many shipments, there are also options to sort and paginate by varying numbers of shipments per page.

 ![Dashboard screenshot](./client/public/images/deliverlyscreenshot.jpg)